Mary Grant Carmichael

 Mary Grant Carmichael (1851 – 17 March 1935) was an English composer.
 She was born in Birkenhead near Liverpool, and may have been of Irish parentage.
-She was educated in France and Switzerland later studied music in Munich.
-After completing her education, she worked as a pianist and accompanist and died in London.
+She was educated in France and Switzerland, and later studied music in Munich.
+After completing her education, she worked as a pianist and an accompanist.
+She died in London.

 Works

 Carmichael was known as a composer of songs and piano pieces.
 Selected works include: